ji-one/Algorithm-2020/README.md

 - No.1 Cards
 - No.2 Station
 - No.3 station tube
-- No.4 All-In
+- No.4 All-In : greedy algorithm
 - No.5 Oil search
-- No.6 Tram Ticket
+- No.6 Tram Ticket : dynamic programming